mro-intelligence/personal_weather_station/README.md

 - Check that your RTL-SDR device is detected: `rtl_test`
 - Verify your Weather Underground credentials are correct
 - Monitor stderr output for detailed logging

+## Attribution

+- Built with help from Claude